 LooHoo, LLC Succeeds By Using Advice From SCORE Mentor

 LooHoo dryer balls quickly caught on with friends and family who also wanted to limit their exposure to toxic chemicals, reduce laundry time, conserve energy and save money.
 In no time, the high quality dryer balls were a hit with retailers and customers across the country.
 LooHoos are made in Maine with 100 percent domestic wool, and can be found at more than 200 retail outlets across the United States and Canada.

-Cyndi met Portland SCORE mentor Nancy Strojny at a women's networking luncheon and a strong mentoring relationship quickly ensued.
-During the pair's monthly meetings, Nancy provides support and guidance on various challenges such as defining the long-term goals of the company, changing the layout of the website, dealing with legal issues around trademarks, changing the company name, developing a new brand, pricing, and recently, creating strategies for working with larger retailers.
+Prince met Portland SCORE mentor Nancy Strojny at a women's networking luncheon and a strong mentoring relationship quickly ensued.
+During the pair's monthly meetings, Strojny provides support and guidance on various challenges such as defining the long-term goals of the company, dealing with legal issues around trademarks, developing the brand and name recognition, pricing, and recently, creating strategies for working with larger retailers.

 Prince says that Strojny is "an invaluable mentor who is committed to her success."
 Strojny "continues to receive advice and expertise that helps her business grow and move in the right direction."